Common Types of Brake Lining Materials

 What is Brake Lining?

-Brake linings are materials that are applied to the brake shoes or pads in the braking system of a vehicle.
-They are responsible for creating friction when the brake is applied, converting the kinetic energy of the vehicle into heat, which slows or stops the vehicle.
+Brake linings are materials applied to the brake shoes or pads in a vehicle's braking system.
+They create friction when the brake is applied, converting the vehicle's kinetic energy into heat, which slows or stops the vehicle.
 The quality of brake linings directly impacts the vehicle’s braking performance, comfort, and safety.

 Comercial Vehicle Brake Lining WVA 19488